-Even the smallest wall area can be put to good use.
-Get a ready-made wall storage solution, or add some hooks to a wooden trellis for a makeshift garden tool hanger.
+Even the smallest wall area can be put to good use if you’re looking for garden storage ideas.
+Get a ready-made wall storage solution, or add some hooks to a wooden trellis to create an improvised garden tool hanger.

 Crates, baskets and even old pallets can be great for storing smaller, everyday gardening items.
 They are sustainable, too, and will make a great feature in an eco-friendly garden.

-You know that old piece of furniture you have been promising to take to the skip for months?
-See if it could be put to use outdoors.
+You know that old piece of furniture you have been promising to take to the dump for months?
+Perhaps it could be put to use outdoors as garden storage instead.
 A chest of drawers or an old writing desk could be perfect for storing a whole host of items, and provides an extra surface for growing a container garden.
 Just make sure you use solid wood furniture and protect it well with an appropriate exterior paint, or keep it inside.

 8. Make your log storage a focal point(opens in new tab)